 Max is a graduate of Grand Canyon University where he was inducted into their Alumni Hall of Fame.
 He resides in Phoenix with his wife Shannon and their children.

-Paul McKay is a Partner and the Creative and Strategic Director at IWS, a national advertising and public affairs agency with offices in Phoenix, Arizona and Washington, D.C.
+Paul McKay is a Partner and the Creative and Strategic Director at IWS, a national advertising and public affairs agency with offices in Washington, D.C., Phoenix, Arizona and San Diego, California.

 Paul's direction and leadership has earned the agency numerous national and local awards for the creative produced for our clients.
 He has achieved success by ensuring the agency produces consistent creative content to achieve our client's goals.